Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Calming Aids for Stressed Dogs

 The following are some examples of calming aids for dogs.
-These are over-the counter products that are commonly sold in pet stores or online.
+These are over-the-counter products that are commonly sold in pet stores or online.
 Not all calming aids are effective for all dogs.
 Each dog may respond differently.
 For severe cases, your dog may need products prescribed by your vet.
-Changes in behavior takes time, especially when dogs have suffered from chronic stress over the years.
+Changes in behavior take time, especially when dogs have suffered from chronic stress over the years.

 Dog Appeasing Pheromones